flame-engine/flame/doc/components.md

 Also, don't forget to add you images to the `pubspec.yaml` file as assets or they wont be found.

-The `Parallax` file contains an extension of the game which adds `loadParallax`, `loadParallaxLayer` and `loadParallaxImage` so that it automatically uses your game's image cache instead of the global one.
+The `Parallax` file contains an extension of the game which adds `loadParallax`, `loadParallaxLayer` , `loadParallaxImage` and `loadParallaxAnimation` so that it automatically uses your game's image cache instead of the global one.
 The same goes for the `ParallaxComponent` file, but that provides `loadParallaxComponent`.

 If you want a fullscreen `ParallaxComponent` simply omit the `size` argument and it will take the size of the game, it will also resize to fullscreen when the game changes size or orientation.

+Flame provides two kinds of `ParallaxRenderer`: `ParallaxImage` and `ParallaxAnimation`, `ParallaxImage` is a static image renderer and `ParallaxAnimation` is, as it's name implies, an animation and frame based renderer.
+It is also possible to create custom renderers by extending the `ParallaxRenderer` class.

 Three example implementations can be found in the [examples directory](https://github.com/flame-engine/flame/tree/main/examples/lib/stories/parallax).